Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-A year ago, the morning after carrying his bouncing 2-year-old boy on his shoulders, Peter woke up and discovered he couldn’t move his head.
+One morning, after carrying his bouncing 2-year-old boy on his shoulders, Peter woke up and discovered he couldn’t move his head.
 The pain in his neck and shooting down his left arm was so intense that he could not lie on his back, sit upright, or focus enough to drive a car.
-Diagnosed with cervical radiculitis at C5, C6, and possibly C7, Peter missed work, numbed himself with muscle relaxants, and kept his neck trussed up in a brace for two weeks.
+He was diagnosed with cervical radiculitis—commonly known as a pinched nerve.
+Peter missed work, numbed himself with muscle relaxants, and kept his neck trussed up in a brace for two weeks.
 He discovered that the pose that gave him greatest relief was Uttanasana (Standing Forward Bend).
 For months, his practice was gentle and low-to-the-ground: hip-openers, forward bends, and restorative work.
 Five months later, the skin of his left elbow was still numb and the first fingers on his left hand occasionally tingled.

 Many yoga practitioners in the United States are probably like Peter—householders pressed by other demands and desires, unable to practice yoga daily.
 So they show up for class whenever feasible, and execute every pose that does not provoke immediate and acute pain.

 Sirsasana (Headstand) and Sarvangasana (Shoulderstand) are seductive poses—physically challenging, visually dramatic, and exhilarating.
-They are also surprisingly accessible.
-Despite the limitations of a tight lower back or hamstrings, most yoga practitioners can move into an inversion relatively easily.
+And despite the limitations of a tight lower back or hamstrings, many yoga practitioners can move into an inversion relatively easily.

 As yoga grows ever more popular (there are more students practicing hatha yoga in California than in the entire country of India today, asserts Larry Payne, coauthor of Yoga for Dummies), students are enthusiastically practicing Headstand and Shoulderstand across the nation—in crowded Ashtanga classes without props, and for fairly long periods (10 minutes plus) in Iyengar Yoga classes.